Gopeniy/jarvis/README.md

 <br>p.s.
 If you don't understand how to install or where to put the Vosk model, I've made a [screenshot](https://i.imgur.com/N3bu2lC.png) for you.

 # Python version
-I was using Python `3.8.3`, but it should work on any newer version.
+I was using Python `3.10.1`, but it should work on any newer version.

 # Author
-(2022) Abraham Tugalov
+(2022) Abraham Tugalov, YarBurArt